 The sewer runs below the centre of Whitehall Street in Footscray and Yarraville, and it carries 20% of Melbourne’s sewage.

-Building a new sewer
+How Mollie's building a new sewer

-To keep the old sewer operating all the time, a mini tunnel boring machine (TBM) will create a route for the new sewer.
+To keep the old sewer operating all the time, a mini tunnel boring machine (TBM) called Mollie will create a route for the new sewer.
 As the mini TBM moves through the earth at the rate of about 12 metres a day, glass reinforced plastic lining is installed around the tunnels to seal it and strengthen the structure.

 Once the new sewer is ready to operate, a gap will be opened in the wall of the old sewer so sewage can start flowing via the new tunnel.